Track mileage automatically

 States that mandate mileage reimbursement

-While there is no federal law that requires employers to provide mileage reimbursement, 3 states have enacted laws that requires employers to reimburse their employees.
+While there is no federal law that requires employers to provide mileage reimbursement, 3 states have enacted laws that require employers to reimburse their employees.
 The 3 states are:

 • California